Oregon cat, Paris cat; backyard art by Wayne Richards, Medford, Oregon; self-portrait reflections Oregon and Paris.

 More poetry: Hugh Fox, Abigale Louise LeCavalier, Linda Ann Strang, and Sandy Green.

 Jerseyworks is a cummulative collection of poetry, prose, photography, and art.
-In our eleventh year, we have regular readers in over forty countries, yet we maintain a local flavor.
+In our twelfth year, we have regular readers in over forty countries, yet we maintain a local flavor.
 As Northfield poet Susan Canvanaugh has written, "When the drawbridge goes up, get out of your car and breathe..."

 Photographer Keith Moul of Blaine, Washington, is also a poet whose work has been published for forty years.
 His chapbook, The Grammar of Mind was released in November 2010 by Blue and Yellow Dog Press.